North West London Area Guide

 Many different areas make up the culturally diverse NW10 district.
 Leading the way are Willesden and Harlesden.
 Willesden has a sizeable Irish population as well as a large Afro-Caribbean community, whereas Harlesden is more strongly renowned for its Caribbean culture and has been unofficially named London's Reggae capital as well as being home to Irish, Brazilian, Portuguese and Columbian communities.
 The area also has a rich boxing heritage with two Olympic gold medalists, Audley Harrison and James DeGale, hailing from Harlesden as well as former World Heavyweight Champion Lennox Lewis.

-Roundwood Park - A lovely open space in the area if you want to escape the hustle and bustle of central London.
+Roundwood Park is a lovely open space in the area if you want to escape the hustle and bustle of central London.
 There are also some fantastic places to eat and drink in the area.

 The Chamberlayne - This gastro pub has steak at its heart; its prime beef sourced from Smithfield market and grilled to perfection.